celo-org/celo-blockchain/consensus/istanbul/celo-ibft-spec.md

 // to Hc and value equal to V is greater than 1 and less than 10.
 1 < |{ m<Prepare, Hc, Rm, Vm> ∈ M : Rm = Hc && Vm = V }| < 10
 ```

-## Strange things

-This is from check message but it doesn't check the message
-it just compares current round to desired

-consensus/istanbul/core/backlog.go:64
-  if c.current.Round().Cmp(c.current.DesiredRound()) > 0 {

-## Thoughts

-The future preprepare timer seems unnecessary, shouldn't the future preprepare
-message simply be handled when moving to the future sequence?
-Actually I think
-the future prepare timer is there to ensure that the network doesn't race ahead
-of the proposed block times, but it would be better if nodes simply waited some
-amount of time from the last block rather than making a calculation based on
-the time value set by the proposer.

-It seems the resetResendRoundChangeTimer functions are there to ensure round
-changes get resent, we need to represent that here because we don't assume
-reliable broadcast.

-When a round change timeout occurs it starts the timer for the next round
-change, which will result in another round change message being broadcast for
-the newer round, so why do we need the resendRoundChangeMessage functionality?

-I think nodes can get stuck:

-Say all nodes are at round 0 they all time out and send round changes for round 1 so they all move to round one.

-Now f+1 nodes timeout and send round changes for round 2 they have desired round 2 current round 1.
-The remaining 2f
-nodes receive the f+1 round changes and set desired round to 2 and schedule
-roundChangeTimeout with a target round of 2.

-Now if those 2f nodes have their scheduled roundChangeTimeout execute before
-they have updated their current round to 2 roundChangeTimeout will be a no-op.
-if the round changes sent by these 2f nodes are lost then they will never
-schedule any further round changes without outside intervention.

-The other nodes will have their round changes for round expire and their
-current round will be 1 meaning that their roundChangeTimeouts will also be
-no-ops.

-And then the network is stuck

-I think nodes can get stuck2:

-Everyone times out and Sends a round change for round 1.
-All the round change
-messages are lost.
-So all nodes have Rc 0 and Rd 1 state WaitingForNewRound.
-And their next round change timeout is looking for Rc to be equal to 1 because
-Rd was set to 1.
-But Rc is only ever set when receiving a preprepare or
-receiving a quorum of round changes.
-So the next roundChangeTimeout will be a
-no op and then no more will be scheduled.

-This is why we need the resend round change timer.